 - Monitor: Displays text, images, and videos.

-- Printer: Produces a physical copy of documents.
+- Printer: Produces a physical copy of documents and images

-These devices allow users to see, hear, or print the computer’s output.
+These devices allow you to see, hear, or print the results of the computer’s processing.

 Cooling System (Fans or Liquid Coolers) – Keeps Temperature Under Control